-Ovens are one of the hardest working appliances in our home and it’s inevitable that they will emit a less than desirable odor every now and then.
+Ovens are one of the hardest working appliances in our home, and it’s inevitable that they will emit a less than desirable odor occasionally.
 Knowing how to recognize the different smells that can come from an oven is important to minimize the risk of serious illnesses and fires in the home.

 However, with just a little bit of time and effort, your oven will stay smelling fresh and clean, ensuring your food tastes as good as it looks.

 Why does my oven smell like something is burning?

 It’s quite common for your oven to smell like something is burning, but the odor should be investigated as soon as possible to ensure it’s nothing that will cause you or your oven any damage.
 Possible reasons include:

 · The oven cavity is exposed to heat for the very first time – this is the smell of the bonding agent curing

 · Grease or oil on the floor of the oven